sdsc-ordes/gimie/README.md

 To publish a new version of the package on Pypi:

-- update package version in the `pyproject.toml` file
 - push version tag: this will trigger an action to publish the new package version on Pypi